 The Gold Standard is a series of 10 challenges that the local authority will undertake to demonstrate that we have an effective and proactive homeless and housing advice service that is committed to continuous improvement and implements best practice.
 The challenges look at all aspects of the service and includes: demonstrating a corporate commitment to homelessness; having a No Second Night Out model for Rough Sleepers; and no placement of 16/17 year olds in B&B. The team hope to have achieved all 10 challenges by the end of 2017.

 They are one of only 44 authorities in the Country to successfully complete a challenge.
-It is their mission to achieve Silver standard by the end of March 2017!!!
+It is their mission to achieve Silver standard.

 Welfare Reform Support Project